iwarapter/terraform-provider-azuread/docs/data-sources/group_role_management_policy.md

 The following API permissions are required in order to use this resource.

-When authenticated with a service principal, this resource requires the `RoleManagementPolicy.ReadWrite.AzureADGroup` Microsoft Graph API permissions.
+When authenticated with a service principal, this resource requires the `RoleManagementPolicy.Read.AzureADGroup` Microsoft Graph API permissions.

 When authenticated with a user principal, this resource requires `Global Administrator` directory role, or the `Privileged Role Administrator` role in Identity Governance.